paulsonlegacy/go-social/notes.md

 - Install make on Windows using chocolatey - choco install make

+- Note that a migration file can only work/migrate successfully with a SINGLE up and down SQL query

 - Struct validation was done using "github.com/go-playground/validator/v10" library

 - install using go get github.com/go-playground/validator/v10

+- Handle null fields from the DB in Go by using pointer types (e.g., *int64, *string) or sql.NullXXX types (Where XXX is the actual data type) so you can safely scan nullable columns without errors.